kwaldenphd/python-lists-strings-dictionaries-sets/README.md

 len(first_name)
 ```

-32. We can also extract (or modify) individual characters within a string.
+32. We can also extract (or isolate) individual characters within a string.
 To do so, we need a way to specify which character we mean.

 33. This is done by giving each position in the string an `index number` or `index operator`, which is determined by simply counting off (starting at 0) from left to right.